Jacob Paris

 For all the benefits of serverside rendering, there are also things it makes more difficult, like showing the same date in the client and the server.

-Any time there's a mismatch between what the server can render and what the client can render, you're going to run into issues.
+Any time there's a mismatch between what the server can render and what the client can render, you're going to run into hydration issues and your site might bail on serverside rendering entirely after a flash of unstyled/incorrect content.

 Some people try to solve this by only rendering certain elements on the client.
 That's a sure way to avoid the mismatch, but it also means that users without javascript will never see that content.